Yellen convenes US market regulators to discuss GameStop - RFI

 But Yellen said "we need to understand deeply what happened before we go to action."

+Treasury also chairs the Financial Stability Oversight Council (FSOC), which monitors financial risks to coordinate better policy action

+The FSOC brings together the SEC, CFTC and other banking and housing regulators, as well as the Consumer Financial Protection Bureau (CFPB).

-Yellen had to receive a waiver from ethics lawyers at Treasury to hold the discussion, as she had received at least $700,000 in speaking fees from hedge fund Citadel, a key player in the GameStop saga, according to US media reports.
+Yellen had to receive a waiver from ethics lawyers at Treasury to hold the discussion about market activity, as she had received at least $700,000 in speaking fees from hedge fund Citadel, a key player in the GameStop saga, according to US media reports.

 © 2021 AFP